 For these instructions, we assume that you've already created your project directory using cookiecutter on our participant-template.

-So, we will use the same engine directory name from those instructions (
+So, we will use the same participant directory name from those instructions (

 Follow the steps in the PyCharm documentation for Creating projects from existing source code to create your project.